hitblast/Alter/README.md

 ## Project Status

 This project is still under active development.
-Although it's stable enough for daily-driving, expect breaking changes till v1 is relesed.
+Before the release of v1, some important tasks need to be filled up such as:

+- [ ] Improved integrity checks for each app.
+- [ ] Taking ["Common Pitfalls"](#common-pitfalls) into account, try and resolve the ongoing conflicts with some apps.
+- [ ] Integration of standard image formats such as JPG and PNG.

 ## Common Pitfalls